 As far as content types go, you can’t get much better than articles and other materials that aim to educate your audience.
 People love this kind of content because it provides a service and (ideally) helps them solve a problem or glean new information without having to make a purchase.

+This content is a great incentive to include on a landing page in exchange for a user’s contact info.
 The time and money you invest in the educational content right now can bring impressive results in the future.

 - Monitoring your log files for crawl errors to reveal if spambots are trying to access your website